Raylend/agnprocesses/README.md

 All operations are to be done in a separate .py file.
 See main.py file as an example of the SSC (synchrotron self Compton) model.

 * (optional) If you want to use hadronic part of agnprocesses, uncomment 'import processes.pgamma as pgamma', 'import processes.bh as bh', 'import processes.gamma_gamma as gamma_gamma' to use these modules.
 In such a case see (optional) instructions above.

+## Recommendations
+If you still do not have your favorite code editor I recoomend to install Atom.
+It can be installed using software center in Ubuntu distribution.